marijadimitrijevic1/Software-Testing-Bootcamp-Projects-Java-Selenium-Katalon-Studio/README.md

 # Project Title: Automation Testing with Java, Selenium, and Katalon Studio

 ## Description
-This project is focused on implementing automation tests using Java, Selenium, and Katalon Studio.
-It utilizes the Page Object Model (POM).
+This project focuses on implementing automation tests using Java, Selenium, and Katalon Studio, and utilizing the Page Object Model (POM) design pattern.
-The tests are focused on the demo websites [The Internet](https://the-internet.herokuapp.com/), and [CURA Healthcare Service] (https://katalon-demo-cura.herokuapp.com/) covering various functionalities like search, login functionality, element locators, browser functionality, making appointments.
+The tests are aimed at the demo websites: [The Internet] (https://the-internet.herokuapp.com/), and [CURA Healthcare Service] (https://katalon-demo-cura.herokuapp.com/) and cover various functionalities, including search, login, element locators, browser operations, and appointment scheduling.

 ## Project Structure
-The project is structured into different page classes and test classes, each representing a distinct aspect of the website
+The project is organized into distinct page classes and test classes, with each class representing a specific feature of the websites.

 ## Getting Started
 ### Prerequisites